 Networking Opportunities: Connect with industry professionals to open up career-enhancing possibilities for your child’s future.

-Here are some of the best jobs in the film industry and sought-after careers you can explore after a degree in film making:
++91 020 46607500Here are some of the best jobs and careers in the film industry and sought-after careers in filmmaking you can explore career with a film degree in film making:

 Today, casting companies and top casting directors like Mukesh Chhabra, Honey Trehan, Shanoo Sharma, Shruti Mahajan, and Nandini Shrikent hire dozens of young professionals to assist them in their scouting and casting efforts.
 Casting involves understanding the script, the director’s vision and the characters on paper, and finding actors (or non-actors) that fit like a glove.